 The problem with him sticking with this current company is that no matter how many people buy his product and join his business… there is still just not enough money in the pay plan to make it truly viable.
 Especially when you consider that there are much more attractive business models available… with incredible products, better marketing training, etc.

 Important Disclaimer: Since we are talking extensively about income in this post, I want to be sure that it is clear that any legitimate business requires investment of both money and time.
 There are no free rides when it comes to success.
-You can see a full income disclosure here.

 Although it is perfectly normal… and in most cases a necessity to operate your home business in the red for an initial period while you learn, develop skills, and develop yourself… It should not be normal to operate a home business in the red for years.